eric-git/WebApi/README.md

 **Step‑by‑step:**

-1. Client requests a token from Issuer.
+1. Client requests a token from the Issuer.
-2. Issuer generates a JWT using its private signing key.
+2. Issuer signs a JWT using its private key.
 3. Client calls the API with the JWT in the Authorization header.
-4. API validates the JWT using the Issuer's public key.
+4. API validates the token using the Issuer’s public key.
 5. API returns secured data if validation succeeds.

 ---

 ## 🧪 Testing & Development

-- **Certificates and keys** are located in each project's `assets/https/` or `assets/signing/` folder.
+- **Certificates and keys** live in each project’s `assets/https/` or `assets/signing/`.
-- **Mock data** are located in each project's `assets/data/` folder.
+- **Mock data** lives in each project’s `assets/data/`.
-- **Token issuance and API calls** can be verified using `curl`, Postman, or any standard HTTP client.
+- **Token issuance and API calls** can be tested with `curl`, Postman, or any HTTP client.

 ---

 ## 📌 Notes

 - **Scripts are atomic and rollback‑safe** to ensure clean onboarding.
-- **Repo hygiene**: keep `LICENSE`, `SECURITY.md`, and `README.md` aligned.
+- Maintain repo hygiene by keeping `LICENSE`, `SECURITY.md`, and `README.md` aligned.